mapproxy/mapproxy/doc/seed.rst

 ``refresh_before``
 ~~~~~~~~~~~~~~~~~~

 Regenerate all tiles that are older than the given date.
 The date can either be absolute or relative.
-By default, existing tiles will be refreshed.
+By default, existing tiles will not be refreshed.

 Examples::